erichoang/criminal-network-visualization/datasets/preprocessed/README.md

 - Offender Network: ``israel_lea_inp_burglary_offender_id_network.json``
 - Crime Network: ``israel_lea_inp_burglary_v2_crime_id_network.json``

-** Note: the other files with the same above prefix and timestamps are the subgraphs sliced from the two core networks.
+>**_Note_**: the other files with the same above prefix and timestamps are the subgraphs sliced from the two core networks.
 The generated networks are compatible with the Networkx library.

 ## Other Datasets